 Pop-Up Yurt – Tommy

-Tommy is one of our two pop-up yurts in Snowdonia National Park, Wales, so called because they pop-up in different locations around the site depending on the season.
-Tommy is ideal for family glamping or couples who would like plenty of space.
+Tommy is ideal for family glamping in Snowdonia National Park and for couples who would like plenty of space.
 Unlike our more traditional hand-crafted yurts, the pop-up yurts are made of modern materials which are easy to move but still robust and fully waterproof.

 Tommy sleeps up to 4 people and is the pop-up yurt to book if you would like the convenience of Glamping in the Glade.
 Tommy is named after Tommy Nutter, the Barmouth born tailor who dressed The Beatles and David Bowie and created Jack Nicholson’s costume for The Joker in Batman.